ykashou/ts-auth-hub/TASKLIST.md

 **Acceptance:**
 - Admin can create, view, edit, and delete global services
-- Global services are completely separate from existing user-specific services
+- Global services are the only services that should be made available.
+Existing user-specific services will be remapped/refactored to become global services, and services can be made available and disabled for any user
 - Secret management works identically to current services (encryption, rotation, preview)
 - Regular users cannot access global services page